dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0701.md

 Shannon's quantification of information content and his choice to express this quantification in bits had an enormous impact on communication theory, computer science, and even philosophy.
 But it is easy to forget that the theory I've described here applies much more readily to scenarios where the alternative arrangements are finite and distinct.
 What happens if the alternative arrangements offer an infinite number of possibilities?
 For example, what if the position of each molecule in Boltzmann's gas can be any point in a volume of space?
 This set of alternative arrangements is not finite.
 A direct adaptation of Shannon's entropy to scenarios with a continuous range of possible outcomes has to be interpreted more carefully.
 I do that in the next section.

 I apologize in advance that the next section is a bit more technical.
 The short story, should you wish to skip to the next chapter, is that information cannot always be represented as binary data.
 Hence, there is a notion of information that is out of reach for computers.

+[1] Probabilities are less than one because we can say「one out of ten coin tosses comes up tails」(probability 1 / 10 = 0.1), but we would not say「eleven out of ten coin tosses comes up tails」(probability 11 / 10 = 1.1).

+[2] In fact, the standard term for Shannon's units is shannons, in his honor, but many people continue to use bits.

 7.3 度量信息